neondatabase/website/content/docs/introduction/billing.md

 1. Determine the compute size that you require, in Compute Units (CUs).
 Neon supports compute size between .25 CUs and 7 CUs.
 One CU has 1 vCPU and 4GB of RAM.
 1. Determine the amount of compute hours (_Active time_) per month for your database.
 1. Determine the _Compute-hour_ rate for your region.
 The [billing rates](#billing-rates) table shows _Compute-hour_ prices for a <sup>1</sup>&frasl;<sub>4</sub> Compute Unit (CU).
-Multiply that rate by 4 to get the cost per hour for a full compute.
+Multiply that rate by 4 to get per hour cost for a full compute.
-1. Input the values into this _Compute time_ cost-calculation formula:
+1. Input the values into this _Compute time_ cost formula:

    ```text
    cost = compute size * compute hours * (cost per hour for 1/4 compute * 4)
    ```

-   For example, this is the calculation for a compute size of 1, active for 730 hours (the full month), at a compute time price per hour of $0.0255 * 4:
+   For example, this is the calculation for a 1 CU compute, 730 compute hours of active time, and a compute time per hour price of $0.0255 * 4:

    ```text
    1 * 730 * (0.0255 * 4) = 74.46